CommandString/DiscordTs-Bot-Template/README.md

 I created the `CommandQueue` class **(still a WIP)** that will register commands for you and detect if the command needs re-registered if the configuration has changed.

-### NOTE: You must add all commands into the queue **BEFORE** the `ClientReady` event is emitted.
-This will change in the future but isn''t a high priority at the moment

 ```ts
 // index.mts